rafael-tonello/Job-Find-Helper/README.md

                         log file ever will receive all outputs texts from the app.

-    Options for portal monitor services:
-    --NetEmpregos_enabled   Enable or disable the support for Net-empregos.com portal.
-Options:
-                                yes: enable the NetEmpregos pulling service
-                                no: disable the NetEmpregos pulling service

-    --ItJobs_enabled        Enable or disable the support for ItJobs.pt portal.
-                            Options:
-                                yes: enable the ItJobs pulling service
-                                no: disable the ItJobs pulling service

-    --linkedin_enabled      Enable or disable the support for linkedin.
-                            Options:
-                                yes: enable the Linkedin pulling service
-                                no: disable the Linkedin pulling service

-    --Indeed_enabled        Enable or disable the support for Indeed.com portal.
-Options:
-                                yes: enable the Indeed pulling service
-                                no: disable the Indeed pulling service

     # Task lists
     ## general
         [ ] If urls are provided, run only services for these urls